m1griffin/arrayfunc/README.rst

 Release History
 ===============

+* 4.2.0 - Added fma function.
+This has no equivalent in the Python standard library but is equivalent to x * y + z.
+Also changed list of supported platforms to update FreeBSD to version 12 and added Centos 7.
 * 4.1.0 - Added isfinite function.
 * 4.0.1 - Repeat upload to synchronise source and Windows binary "wheel" version.
 PyPI was not happy with the previous attempt.